-(Ortho) and Dermik Laboratories, Inc. (Dermik) (Gross Profit Guaranty).
+On July 25, 2000, we completed the sale of certain technology rights for our cosmeceutical and toiletry business to RP Scherer Corporation (RP Scherer), a subsidiary of Cardinal Health, Inc. Under the terms of the agreement with RP Scherer, we guaranteed a minimum gross profit percentage on RP Scherer's combined sales of products to Ortho Dermatologics (Ortho) and Dermik Laboratories, Inc. (Dermik) (Gross Profit Guaranty).
 In July 2011, Valeant Pharmaceuticals announced that it was acquiring both Ortho and Dermik.
 The guaranty period initially commenced on July 1, 2000 and was to end on the earlier of: (i) July 1, 2010; or (ii) the end of two consecutive guaranty periods where the combined gross profit on sales to Ortho and Dermik equaled or exceeded the guaranteed gross profit (Two Period Test).
 The Gross Profit Guaranty expense totaled \$944,000 for the first seven guaranty years and in those years profits did not meet the Two Period Test.
 Effective March 2007, in conjunction with a sale of assets by RP Scherer's successor company to an Amcol International subsidiary (Amcol), a new agreement was signed between us and Amcol, in order to provide continuity of product supply to Ortho and Dermik.
 This new agreement potentially extends the Gross Profit Guaranty period an additional three years to July 1, 2013, unless it is terminated earlier with the Two Period Test.
-Amcol has indicated that its costs to produce the products differ from those it historically charged to the RP Scherer successor company.
+Amcol has indicated that its costs to products differ from those it historically charged to the RP Scherer successor company.
 We have requested documentation from Amcol to substantiate actual costs.
 Until we receive confirmation of these amounts, we have accrued the full amount Amcol represents it is currently owed.
 As there is no minimum amount of Gross Profit Guaranty due, no accrual for the guaranty is estimable for future years.
-A liability of \$1.2 million related to the current amount due under the Gross Profit Guaranty is recorded as accrued disposition costs in the Condensed Balance Sheet at March 31, 2012.
-To date, we have not paid this amount, due to our inability to substantiate the amounts claimed by Amcol.
-As of the date of filing of this report, our dispute with Amcol over the Gross Profit Guaranty has been submitted to an independent accountant for resolution.
+A liability of \$1.2 million related to the current amount due under the Gross Profit Guaranty is recorded as accrued disposition costs on our Condensed Balance Sheet as of June 30, 2012.
+To date, we have not paid this amoun

-The cosmeceutical and toiletry business is reported as discontinued operations for all periods presented in the accompanying Condensed Statements of Operations.
+The cosmeceutical and toiletry business is reported as discontinued operations for all periods presented in our accompanying Condensed Statements of Operations.